joaoaraujo1/Kaggle---Traveling-Santa-2018/README.md

 ### 2.5Opt ###
+( File: TwoHalfOptV7.m )
 This algorithm tries to find a gainful move by swapping 2 nodes.
 Moreover, it tries to reverse the path between the 2 nodes in order to find a gainful move.
 If the *maxPerms* variable is activated, the algorithm tests for moves across all the possible permutations between path and nodes like in the following example:

 Be n1 and n2 the nodes to swap and p1 the path between them:

 ---- n1 - p1 - n2 ----

 The 2.5-opt tests for all the 3! possible permutations of these 3 elements with b1 in normal and reversed order (total: 3 * 2^2 moves).
-File: TwoHalfOptV7.m

 ### 4+Opt ###
+( File: FourOptPlusV4.m )
 An extension of the previous algorithm with a few variables to control its computational cost.
-File: FourOptPlusV4.m

 ### Brute-force ###
+( File: BruteForceFactorial.m )
 When all the other methods were completed I ran a brute-force algorithm with O(n!) complexity for the final improvements.
 This usually resulted in improvements of 10-20 points.
-File: BruteForceFactorial.m

 ## Kernel Optimizations ##